ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

 Located in ``generators/example/src/main/scala/ConfigMixins.scala`` is a mixin that provides support for adding RoCC accelerators to specific tiles in your SoC.
 Named ``MultiRoCCKey``, this key allows you to attach RoCC accelerators based on the ``hartId`` of the tile.
 For example, using this allows you to create a 8 tile system with a RoCC accelerator on only a subset of the tiles.
-An example is shown below with two BOOM cores, and one Rocket tile with a Hwacha attached.
+An example is shown below with two BOOM cores, and one Rocket tile with a RoCC accelerator (Hwacha) attached.

 .. code-block:: scala